encode/django-rest-framework/docs/examples/modelresources.rst

 .. include:: ../../examples/modelresourceexample/models.py
     :literal:

-Now that we've got some models and a urlconf, there's very little code to write.
-We'll create a :class:`.ModelResource` to map to instances of our models, and a top level :class:`.RootModelResource` to list the existing instances and to create new instances.

-``views.py``

-.. include:: ../../examples/modelresourceexample/views.py
-    :literal:

 And we're done.
 We've now got a fully browseable API, which supports multiple input and output media types, and has all the nice automatic field validation that Django gives us for free.

 We can visit the API in our browser: